paukstelis/octoprint_deploy/README.md

   * __This instance is just a generic template used for making all your other instances.
 You need to make at least one instance using the script when this is done.
 Do not add a camera to the generic instance.__
   * Continue with octoprint_deploy script, choose `New Instance` and follow the instructions.
   * Do not plug the printer in by USB until you are asked to do so.
-  * If your printer does not have a serial number (all Creality printers) allow the auto-detection to time-out and it will detect by the USB port you plugged it in to.
+  * If your printer does not have a serial number (all Creality printers) it will detect by the USB port you plugged it in to.
   * After adding the first instance, the template instance will be shutdown.
 This is normal.
   * Add as many instances as you have printers, following the instructions.
   * To add more printers at a later date, or to add cameras to an instance if you did not do that while setting up the printers, simply run the script again (`sudo octoprint_deploy/octoprint_deploy.sh`) and choose the appropriate options.